 Thank you for using AppSynergy by ParaSQL.
-This Software and Service is provided by ParaSQL LLC (referred to as ParaSQL, AppSynergy, Company, we, our, or us in this SLA), located at 601 Heritage Drive, Suite 461, Jupiter, Florida 33458, United States.
+This Software and Service is provided by ParaSQL LLC (referred to as ParaSQL, AppSynergy, Company, we, our, or us in this SLA).
 This Service Level Agreement (SLA) is between You (referred to as Customer, Client, you, or your in this SLA) and us.
 This Agreement is entered into as of the date you begin paying for a Covered Service.
 This SLA applies only to plans that are covered by an SLA (Covered Service).

 During the term of your License Agreement the Covered Service will provide a Monthly Uptime Percentage to Customer of at least 99.95% (the "SLA").
 If the Covered Service does not meet the SLA, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
 This SLA states Customer's sole and exclusive remedy for any failure by Company to meet the SLA.

 In order to receive any of the Financial Credits described above, Customer must notify Company technical support within 48 hours of any Downtime incident.
 Failure to comply with this requirement will forfeit Customer's right to receive a Financial Credit.

 The aggregate maximum number of Financial Credits to be issued by Company to Customer for any and all Downtime Periods that occur in a single billing month will not exceed 100% of the amount due by Customer for the applicable month.
 Financial Credits will be made in the form of a monetary credit applied to future use of the Service and will be applied within 60 days after the Financial Credit was requested.